tomas/jix/README.md

   <img src="https://raw.githubusercontent.com/tomas/jix/master/screenshot.png" alt="Jix log view" />
 </p>

 `jix` is a command line, standalone client for Git, focused on commit insertion rather than just navigation.
-In other words, it's meant to help you manage your commit history, and craft better commits without having to type any commands by hand.
+In other words, it's meant to help you manage your commit history and craft better commits, without having to type any commands by hand.

 It's similar to `tig` but different in a few ways: